paritytech/polkadot-sdk/docs/DOCUMENTATION_GUIDELINE.md

 //!
 //! ### Example
 //!
 //! <Your pallet must have a few tests that cover important user journeys.
-Use https://crates.io/crates/docify to reuse these as examples>.
+Use https://crates.io/crates/docify to
+//! reuse these as examples.>
 //!
-//! ## Pallet API
-//!
-//! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
-There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
-You can use the below line as-is:>
-//!
-//!
-See the [`pallet`] module for more information about the interfaces this pallet exposes, including its configuration trait, dispatchables, storage items, events and errors.
-//!
-//! <The audience of this is those who want to know how this pallet works, to the extent of being able to build something on top of it, like a DApp or another pallet>
+//! <The audience of this is those who want to know how this pallet works, to the extent of being able to build
+//! something on top of it, like a DApp or another pallet.
+In some cases, you might want to add an example of how to
+//! use this pallet in other pallets.>
 //!
 //!
 This section can most often be left as-is.
 //!